You might’ve heard both words.

 Let’s have a look into the simplest and most efficient explanation to the question.

-In other words: if you just scan/draw your signature without turning it into a digital signature, then it’s simply an image and not a proper signature.
+In other words: If you just scan/draw your signature without turning it into a digital signature, then it’s simply an image and not a proper signature.

 As per the ESIGN Act (2000), for a digital signature to be recognized legally, it needs to respect the following guidelines: